 Data from Canadian French are particularly interesting for the study of diminutive formation by reduplication.
-The same nouns that served for the experience resumed in (13) have been presented to speakers of Canadian French, with identical instructions, that is to form the diminutives of those nouns on the model (11).
-The results contrast with the ones obtained for the French speakers.
-If we take for example the noun pluie 'rain', remember in (13a) that the diminutive of this noun, pluie-pluie 'little rain (fig)', was formed by the entire reduplication of the base.
+The same nouns that served for the experience resumed in (13) have been presented to speakers of Canadian French, with the identical instructions, that is to form the diminutives of those nouns on the model (11).
+The results contrasts with the ones obtained for the French speakers.
+Lets see for example the noun pluie 'rain'.
+Remember in (13a) that the diminutive of this noun, pluie-pluie 'little rain (fig)', was formed by the entire reduplication of the base.
 This is not what happens for some of the Canadian French speakers.
 Rather, the initial CV site is used.

 The noun pluie is preceded by an initial CV.
 The reduplication, as we describe it in section 2, consists of a copy of the phonological content at the left of the base and of an association from left to right of the segments on the segmental positions C and V of the site.
-The prediction that we made is that if the initial site is used to form diminutives, forms like [pluiplui] pluie-pluie or [plyplui] plu-pluie or even [pliplui] pli-pluie are not expected.
-And this is the case for the majority of the Canadian French speakers questioned7.
-Instead, [pəplui] is obtained, with the copy of the first consonant and a following schwa.
+The prediction that we made is that if the initial site is used to form diminutives, forms like [plqiplqi] pluie-pluie or [plyplqi] plu-pluie or even [pliplqi] pli-pluie are not expected.
+And this is the case for the majority of the Canadian French speakers questioned.
+Instead, [pəplqi] is obtained, with the copy of the first consonant and a following schwa.
 So, we suggest that what is associated to the initial site corresponds to the first consonant /p/ and the empty vowel.
 The OCP (obligatory contour principle), preventing the two /p/'s being adjacent, does the rest and forces the schwa epenthesis into the empty vocalic position.
 This is illustrated in (16).

-In fact, cases of reduplication on words with a complex of initial consonants are extremely rare (at least, we haven't found many).
+In fact, cases of reduplication on words with complex consonantal initial are extremely rare (at least, we haven't found much).
 Here is a small list of our findings in (17).